Unraveling the Role of a Special Needs Advocate: Navigating Special Education with Expertise and Support

 1. Educational Advocacy

-- IEP Process: Guiding families through the Individualized Education Program (IEP) process, ensuring that the child’s needs are accurately identified and addressed.
+• IEP Guidance: Supports families during the Individualized Education Program (IEP) process, ensuring goals are clear and measurable.

 2. Legal Support and Guidance